Frequently Asked Questions – Music Program:

 Q. Will my child have the opportunity to perform in a music recital?
 Are there recital ticket fees?
 And, when are the performances?

-A. The music students of IPAC will have the opportunity to perform in 2 optional recitals throughout our 2012-2013 season (Sept-May).
+A. The music students of IPAC will have the opportunity to perform in 2 optional recitals throughout our 2019-2020 season (Sept-May).
 The recitals are optional, although highly encouraged.
 We host a Holiday Music Recital in early-December and a Spring Music Recital in May.
 The recitals last no more than 1.5 to 2 hours in length.
-Our Holiday Music Recital is completely free/donation-based only, and our Spring Recital is $4 per ticket.
-Generally speaking, our Holiday Music Recital is held on a Thursday evening or a Sunday afternoon in early-December; we only host 1 recital in December.
+Our Music Recitals are held on a Thursday evening in December.
 And, our Spring Music Recital is held the 3rd or last Thursday in May in the evening.
+Both recitals are held at Chautauqua Fine Arts Center – 8000 75th St N, Stillwater, MN 55082 and tickets are $8.
 Please check our Events Calendar on our homepage for updates as these months draw near- click here.

 Q. What are your policies regarding make-up lessons for missed classes?
 Absences?